We also offer mini-pupillages. Below are the answers to some frequently asked questions and the information on how to apply.

 Before you apply, please ensure you have read through the FAQ above.

-As we explain within the above FAQ’s, there are two deadlines each year for submission of mini-pupillage applications: 15 May (for the July session of mini-pupillages) and 15 October (for the December session of mini-pupillages).
+As we explain within the above FAQ’s, there are four deadlines each year for submission of mini-pupillage applications: 15 January (for the March session of mini-pupillages), 15 April (for the June session of mini-pupillages), 15 August (for the October session of mini-pupillages) and 15 October (for the December session of mini-pupillages).
 We do not assess the applications for each session until the relevant deadline has passed.

 This is to ensure that applications are assessed on a fair and equal footing.
 However, it may mean that if, for example, you submit an application on 16 October (after the October deadline), then a number of months will pass until you find out whether you have been successful.